rjlupinek/odp-gcpapptest/README.md

 This repository contains an Google Cloud App Engine project template.
 The goal of this project is to provide an application team with a template project based on the secure reference architecture developed by the GSA ODP team.

+## Status

+This project is in it's first release.
+This project is expected to change and is provided as is without any SLA, and is available for teams to immediately fork and use as it meets their needs.

 ## Project Contents